Videos and Webinars

 Click Here for Transcript

 Welcome to www.disabilityvoteil.org!
 We are weeks away from the election, and Americans around the country are getting ready to cast their votes.
-As people with disabilities, we have always had difficulties with accessible voting.

 This year’s election is unique and there is increased confusion over the election process.
 That is why we have established a central point for disabled voters of Illinois, which is needed now more than ever.
 The central site is www.disabilityvoteil.org.